DaneVinson/scarredworld/TS4/Contracts/03 - Pleasant Valley/readme.md

 * 4 weeks rations (28 poof wafers) per party member (or mule)

 ## Travel Plan
 The magical coin provided by Farstep showed the location of it's twin at the base of the [Sliprun Mountains](../../../markdown/sliprun-mountains.md), just north of the norther fork of the [Menalay River](../../../markdown/menalay-river.md) ([Map](../../Images/nexus_local_area.jpg) #3).
-TS4 decided to travel along the River as far as possible turning north only for the last half day.
-TS4 contractors had crossed [Verman's Path](../../../markdown/vermans-path.md) in their maiden Contract so the decision was made to pass through it again saving a half-day of travel each way.
+TS4 decided to travel along the River as far as possible turning north for the last half day.
+TS4 contractors had crossed [Verman's Path](../../../markdown/vermans-path.md) in the group's maiden Contract so the decision was made to pass through it again saving a half-day of travel each way.
 Expected travel time to the target was 8 days.

 ## Timeline
 * 8/21/735